 But compared to Texas, Long Island winters are much colder and wetter.
 What’s more, Long Island averages 25.3 inches of snow per year, while Texas averages 0 inches of snow per year.
 This may be an insurmountable difference for some, while others will happily hire interstate movers Houston TX, and enjoy the white winters despite the cold.

 However, the area is vulnerable to tropical cyclones, unfortunately.
 Then there is also flooding to worry about, which can present quite an issue in many of the coastal areas of Long Island.
 Thankfully, all these occurrences are quite rare, and you will be able to enjoy great weather and all four seasons.

 Being so close to NYC means that there are many transportation options within LI.
 The commutes will be easy via the Long Island Rail Road, with millions of people going to and from work through it.
 In fact, the LIRR is the second busiest railroad for commuters in the entire U.S., dwarfed only by the giant that is the Metro-North railroad.

 Moving on, let’s take a look at the living costs in LI.
-You may think that since you’re not in Manhattan proper, that the things are going to be cheaper.
+When you are moving from Texas to Long Island you expect the cost of living to change.
+You may think that since you’re not in Manhattan proper, things are going to be cheaper.
 On the contrary, Long Island even beats New York City when it comes to living costs, and not in a good way.
 For example, a family of four will need around $150,000 a year to live comfortably.
+As you can see, you will need a lot more money to live as a parent in Long Island than in Texas.
 Most of the money goes on taxes, of course.
 But health care, transportation, and housing costs are not to be underestimated either.
 If you are on a minimum wage, it is in your best interest to forget living here, harsh as that may sound.